lifofernandez/Image-Translation/README.md

 # Image Translation
-Some bash lines to obtain OCR text from images with ImageMagic and Teserract (make shure you have thoose instaled) and finali translate it using git.io/trans.
+Some bash lines to extract text from images with Teserract (make shure you have it working) and then translate it using [git.io/trans](https://github.com/soimort/translate-shell) (included in vendor folder).
 ## Usage
 ```
 $ mkdir imgs tifs txts trns